GOTI PTY LTD TERMS AND CONDITIONS

 (g) facilitate or assist a third party to do any of the above.

 3.3.
 You are responsible for maintaining the confidentiality of your account and password and for restricting access to your account.
-You agree to accept responsibility for all activities that occur under your account or password
+You agree to accept responsibility for all activities that occur under your account or password.

-4. COMPLIANCE AND OBOARDING
+4. COMPLIANCE AND ONBOARDING

 4.1.
-Your use of the Software is conditional upon your compliance with all applicable laws, regulations, and our compliance requirements (” Compliance Requirements ”).
+Your use of the Software is conditional upon your compliance with all applicable laws, regulations, and our compliance requirements (“Compliance Requirements”).

 4.2.
 We reserve the right to conduct compliance checks and request information from you to satisfy ourselves of your compliance with the Compliance Requirements.
 You agree to: